Violin found in Bulgaria may be Stradivarius stolen in London

-LONDON British detectives are investigating whether a violin recovered during a police operation in Bulgaria is a 1.2 million pound Stradivarius stolen from a London train station more than two years ago.
+LONDON British detectives are investigating whether a violin recovered during a police operation in Bulgaria is a $1.8 million Stradivarius stolen from a London train station more than two years ago.

 The 300-year-old violin was snatched from Euston station in central London in November 2010, when its owner, Korean-born classical musician Min-Jin Kym, stopped at a restaurant to buy a sandwich.